 The book will consist of a couple hundred entries, most of them under 200 words.
 There will be some that are longer, like entry #1 below.
 After I've written the introduction, you'll understand why I've chosen to present the ideas this way.
-There will only be a handful of main topics; each of them covered many times in slightly different ways.
-The sample passages below focus mostly on the topic of "rewiring our minds" to minimize the amount of negative energy in our lives.
+There will only be a handful of main topics, each of them covered many times in slightly different ways.
+All entries will ultimately aim at conveying the concept of "rewiring our minds" to minimize suffering and optimize our quality of life.

 Here’s a thought: Have you ever noticed that most of your physical and mental activity is completely automated?
 It’s true.
 That amazing brain of yours is constantly creating circuits that reduce the need for you to think.
 When it comes to physical activities, we understand this process as “learning how” to do something.
 Take riding a bike for example.
 If you plan on acquiring this skill, it’s going to take some serious focus, thought and effort...at first.
 But then, like magic, the thinking stops, the wobbling stops, the falling over stops and, suddenly you’ve got it.
 From then forward, staying upright and in control is practically effortless.
 But how did this happen?
 Well, without realizing it, you helped your brain grow new physical connections that didn’t exist before.
 Those new mental circuits are now doing what they were programmed to do so that you can focus your conscious mind on other things.
 OK, that’s how it works with physical activities, but what about activities that are purely mental?
 What about the inner voice that reacts to a news headline, a social media post, aches and pains, a stubbed toe, or the death of a loved one?
 What about bad mental habits, common inner narratives and impulses that inevitably lead to unnecessary suffering?
 Well, your brain likes to automate these things too.
 And once the unhealthy circuit is established (just like riding a bike), it’ll effortlessly bypass your conscious mind and take you for a ride.
 But here’s the problem: unlike riding a bike, you didn’t consciously choose to create many of the circuits that influence your beliefs, feelings, impulses and subsequent behaviors.
 For lack of a better term, many of them were “installed” without you realizing it.
 They were established when you were young, before you possessed the maturity and wisdom to question their value.
 If our brain knew better than to automate unhealthy mental activity, we’d be a lot better off.
 Unfortunately, it doesn’t know better.
 But the good news is, by using our conscious mind, we can teach our brain how to “know better.”
 We can uninstall unhealthy circuits and replace them with healthier ones.
 This is absolutely one of the most valuable skills a human being can possess.
 “Science” calls it self-directed neuroplasticity; I call it rewiring your mind.
 Whatever you want to call it, learn how to do it.
 It’ll improve your life in ways that you can hardly imagine.